awsdocs/amazon-efs-user-guide/doc_source/using-amazon-efs-utils.md

 + OpenSSL 1\.0\.2 or newer

 **Note**
-By default, when using the Amazon EFS mount helper with Transport Layer Security \(TLS\), the mount helper enforces the use of the Online Certificate Status Protocol \(OCSP\) and certificate hostname checking\.
+By default, when using the Amazon EFS mount helper with Transport Layer Security \(TLS\), the mount helper enforces certificate hostname checking\.
 The Amazon EFS mount helper uses the stunnel program for its TLS functionality\.
 Some versions of Linux don't include a version of stunnel that supports these TLS features by default\.
 When using one of those Linux versions, mounting an Amazon EFS file system using TLS fails\.
 When you've installed the amazon\-efs\-utils package, to upgrade your system's version of stunnel, see [Upgrading Stunnel](#upgrading-stunnel)\.
 For issues with encryption, see [Troubleshooting Encryption](troubleshooting-efs-encryption.md)\.